 Desktop as a Service (DaaS) is a cloud computing offering that allows a service provider to deliver virtual desktops through the Internet, licensed per user.
-For small businesses unable to create their own virtual desktop infrastructure because it is too expensive or resource-intensive, the VDI provider provides backend management services.
+For small businesses unable to create their virtual desktop infrastructure because it is too expensive or resource-intensive, the VDI provider provides backend management services.
 Maintaining, restoring, updating, and storing data are common aspects of this management.
-Security and desktop applications may also be managed by cloud service providers, or users may handle these aspects of their own cloud services.
+Security and desktop applications may also be managed by cloud service providers, or users may manage these aspects of their own cloud services.
 You can choose between persistent and non-persistent desktops in DaaS.

 A persistent desktop is one that users can customize and save so it will look the same no matter what time of day they log on.
 Desktops with persistent data require more storage than desktops without persistent data so they can be more expensive.

 In a non-persistent desktop, the desktop is erased each time the user logs out.
 Users access the services by logging in.

 Depending on the cloud provider, customers may be able to choose between these two options; workers with specific needs could access a persistent desktop, while occasional or temporary workers could access a non-persistent desktop.